L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions: Main results

 \subsection{Simulations}

-We illustrate Theorem \ref{ergodicity subexponential} and Theorem \ref{ergodicity regular variation} on various examples that are obtained by implementing LLMC through the simulation of the jumps of $L$ and solving the autonomous equation \eqref{ode} in between jumps numerically.
+We illustrate Theorem \ref{sampling} on various examples that are obtained by implementing LLMC through the simulation of the jumps of $L$ and solving the autonomous equation \eqref{ode} in between jumps numerically.
 All examples are additionally plotted with a log-scale to emphasise that the samples are well distributed in the tail.
-We also compare all simulations to LLMC with a Lévy measure with exponential tails in order to show that convergence is signifacantly slower in that case.
+We also compare all simulations to LLMC with a Lévy measure with exponential tails in order to show that convergence is significantly slower in that case.
 Further simulations, apart from the ones associated to these figures, revealed that even tripling the time of simulation LLMC with exponential Lévy measure still does not produce samples above $20$.
-This emphasises the difference in speed of convergence. \\

-We first consider two examples belonging to $\mathcal{S}\setminus\mathcal{RV}$. $f_1$ shows sine wave oscillations in $(0,10)$ and a Weibull tail. $f_2$ is inspired by Example $3.8$ from \cite{oechsler_levy_2024}, having discontinuities of jump-type and again a Weibull tail. \\
+This emphasises the difference in speed of convergence.
+We first consider the following two examples belonging to $\mathcal{S}\setminus\mathcal{RV}$.
+The density $f_1$ shows sine wave oscillations in $(0,10)$ and a Weibull tail.
+The density $f_2$ is inspired by Example $3.8$ from \cite{oechsler-levy-2024}, having discontinuities of jump-type and a lognormal tail.

-Then, we consider two examples from $\mathcal{RV}(-1)$.
-Again, $f_3$ is inspired by Example $3.8$ from \cite{oechsler_levy_2024}, having discontinuities of jump-type, here with a regularly varying tail. $f_4$ shows sine wave oscillations in $(0,10)$ and again a regularly varying tail.